Chapter 18b: More Fun with X-rays

 Now, here's another dose of irony.
 It was Mantik himself who made this clear to me, with his insistence that the dark areas of the skull x-rays had as much (or more) to do with missing brain as skull.
 The fragment draped down on the side of the skull creating the white patch on the lateral views had air on both sides on the A-P view, and no brain.
 And that is why it is barely visible on the A-P view.
 This is Radiology 101 kind of stuff.

-it wasn't the theory of a layman.
+But it wasn't the theory of a layman.
 Oh no, far from it.
-Dr. David Davis, in his 8-23-78 report on the x-rays for the HSCA, noted a fracture fragment apparent on the right side of the skull, which had been "displaced from its normal position as indicated by overlap of the infero and posterior aspects of the fracture fragment."
+Dr. David Davis, in his 8-23-78 report on Kennedy's skull x-rays for the HSCA, noted a "fracture fragment inferior to the absent bone, with the corner of the fragment extending down to the parietal squamosal suture, and this fragment is displaced from its normal position as indicated by overlap of the infero and posterior aspects of the fracture fragment."
 Although the location of the overlapping bone identified by Davis was more in keeping with Durnavich's location for the "wing" than my own, Davis had nevertheless confirmed my premise--that overlapping bone is readily apparent on the x-rays.

 And he wasn't alone.
 When discussing the large defect apparent on Kennedy's x-rays, the final report of the HSCA Forensic Pathology Panel similarly noted "The displacement of the residual fracture fragments in the right temporoparietal region, with consequent overriding of several margins of the residual bony defect..."
 Yeah, what they said...